swgpu/SWGPU/README.md

 ## Bugs track
 - ~~Physics bug when change tab and come back (even with paused the game before tab changing)~~

+## Roadmap
+- Compute animated mesh attributes interpolation in a dedicated compute shader (optimization).
+- Work on particules system to pass some computations on shader side, add somes features and build a demo as a particules generator (optimization, demo).

 ## Changelog
 ```
 - [Ver.
 1.7.0]  Fix somes performances issues (now webgpu constants are stables).